ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 }
 ```

 Under `Tracing`, `EnabledTracing` applies to all listeners; `EnabledGlobalTracing` and `EnabledLocalTracing` restrict a rule to sources created with `new ActivitySource(...)` or through `ActivitySourceFactory` respectively; any other key is treated as a listener name with its own nested block.
 Inside a source, `Default` sets the source-level rule and every other key is an operation name.
-A bare boolean (`"OrdersDemo.*": true`) is shorthand for `Default`; the `A_bare_boolean_in_configuration_is_shorthand_for_the_source_default` test checks that form.
+A bare boolean (`"OrdersDemo.*": true`) is shorthand for `Default`.

 ### Example: a console listener driven by configuration

-The sample registers one named listener and binds the rules from configuration:
+The sample registers one named listener with `AddListener` and binds the rules from configuration with `AddConfiguration`, exactly as in the snippet above.
+The listener itself:

 ```csharp
 internal static class ConsoleActivityListener